wp-plugins/wpvm/readme.txt

 == Description ==

+*WPVM* is possibly the most advanced and most complete plugin you can find to purge your cached content of your WordPress powered web site from Varnish caches.

-*WPVM* started as a fork of [WP-Varnish](https://github.com/pkhamre/wp-varnish) plugin v0.8, but now it is developed independently.
+*WPVM* version 1 started as a fork of [WP-Varnish](https://github.com/pkhamre/wp-varnish) plugin v0.8 in order to send patches upstream, but for various reasons it ended up being developed independently.

-The core of WP-Varnish that generates the URLs that need to be purged has been rewritten from scratch in order to be as complete as possible.
-Several other improvements have been implemented and bugs have been fixed.
-Many of my changes have been contributed upstream.

-Although this plugin is meant to 'just work', it should be considered **experimental**.
+*WPVM* version 2 is an almost complete rewrite of the original code.

+= Translations =

+Join the <a href="https://www.transifex.com/projects/p/wpvm/">WPVM translations project</a> for WPVM and start translating.

+= Development =

 Feature requests are not accepted at this time, unless they are accompanied by a tested patch which adds a needed feature.

 Development takes place at: